-The next intervals (2 and 3) contain five beds within a dolomite cliff; two of these measurements were grouped.
+The next intervals (2 and 3) contain five beds within a cliff-forming dolomite unit; two of these measurements were grouped.
 The beds in 2 and 3 have error ellipses elongated in the dip direction, representing measurements well-constrained on a single axis (roughly, their apparent dip in standoff imagery); their error spaces overlap that of (1), suggesting consistent bedding orientations for the entire lower cliff.